One thing I was a little worried about when planning my Bora Bora trip was that it might be a bit boring.

 The water is the clearest and bluest that you’ll ever see and it’s filled with an abundance of tropical fish, rays and small reef sharks.

 Personally, I’d be more than happy to lounge around in an overwater bungalow for a week!
-Bora Bora is the best place to just sit back and relax.
+Bora Bora is the best place to just sit back and relax but there’s also adventure to be found.

-You can also take part in a number of fun activities like snorkeling, diving, parasailing and swimming.
+You can go snorkeling, diving, parasailing and swimming.
 There are also hiking trails, 4×4 tours and sunset cruises around the lagoon to keep you busy.

 Many of the fancy resorts also put on events during the day like flower crown making classes, basket weaving classes and cooking classes which are super fun and give an insight into the local Tahitian culture.